fazibear/colorize/README.md

-puts "This is blue text on red".blue.on_red puts "This is red on blue".colorize(:red).on_blue puts "This is red on blue and underline".colorize(:red).on_blue.underline puts "This is blue text on red".blue.on_red.blink puts "This is uncolorized".blue.on_red.uncolorize
+puts "This is blue text on red".blue.on_red puts "This is red on blue".colorize(:red).on_blue puts "This is red on blue and underline".colorize(:red).on_blue.underline puts "This is blinking blue text on red".blue.on_red.blink puts "This is uncolorized".blue.on_red.uncolorize
 ```